-10-11.
-Chip Erase (CE)
+(10) Chip Erase (CE)

 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
-Any address of the sector (see "Table 3.
-Memory Organization") is a valid address for Chip Erase (CE) instruction.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+Any address of the sector (see table 1) is a valid address for Chip Erase (CE) instruction.
+The CS# must go high exactly at the byte boundary(the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.